stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 ### Workflow Run RO-Crate and the W3C PROV standard {#prov}

 One of our aims for the WRROC profiles is to make them compatible with both Schema.org and W3C PROV.
 Provenance Run Crate is the profile that most closely matches the level of detail provided by CWLProv, which extends W3C PROV.
 [Table 3](#rocrate_prov_mapping) shows how the main classes and relationships represented by Provenance Run Crate map to PROV constructs, using the SKOS vocabulary to indicate the type of relationship between each pair of terms.
-A machine-readable version of the mapping can be found in the [RO-Crate accompanying](https://w3id.org/ro/doi/10.5281/zenodo.10368989) this article [[wrroc-crate wrroc-crate-html]].
+A machine-readable version of the mapping can be found in the [RO-Crate accompanying](https://w3id.org/ro/doi/10.5281/zenodo.10368989) this article [[Leo 2023b]].